Shrey1306/shrey.github.io/content/projects/_index.md

 ---
 title: "Projects"
+date: 2024-03-19
+draft: false
 ---

-Here are some of the projects I've worked on:
+Here are some of my recent projects.
+Click on any project to learn more about it.

 ## Featured Projects